citp/privacy-policy-historical/b/br/bro/brooklynmuseum.org.md

 **E-mails**
 The Museum tries to respond to e-mail messages requiring a response, including customer service inquiries related to purchases in the Museum Shop, within one week.
 If you e-mail the Museum, your message and e-mail address will be forwarded to the appropriate department within the Museum.
 Any message, material, business information, ideas, concepts, or other information sent to the Museum by e-mail will be treated as non-confidential and non-proprietary.
 Your e-mail address will not be used for any other purpose but to contact you if needed.

-**Commentary Feature**
+**Brooklyn Museum Commentary Feature (The Posse)**
-It is required that you provide your e-mail information in order to access the Museum's Commentary Feature.
+It is required that you provide your e-mail information in order to be a member of the Brooklyn Museum Posse.
 The e-mail address you provide will not be used for any other purpose but to contact you if needed.
-Your submissions, when using the Commentary Feature, may be edited for clarity.
+Your submissions (commenting, tagging), when using the Posse, must follow our [comment guidelines](https://web.archive.org/community/comment/agreement.php) and may be edited for clarity.
 We reserve the right to decide not to post your comments.
 You may be contacted regarding your comments.
 Your comments may be reused.

 ### Information Collected Automatically